recoveryplus/recoveryplus.github.io/step-2.md

 ### Q1) What are your beliefs about:
 - i) Yourself?
 Are you worthless?
 Are you unloveable?
 Are you not good enough?
 Are you unattractive?

 - ii) The meaning of your life?
-Eg. Do you believe there is no meaning?
+Do you believe there is no meaning?
 Is your life meaningless?

 - iii) Death?
-Eg. Is there an after-life?
+Is there an after-life?
 Is there darkness for all eternity?

-- iv) The world and other people? eg. Are all people selfish?
+- iv) The world and other people?
+Are all people selfish?
 Are all people bad?
 Is the world cruel and unforgiving?

-- v) God? eg. Are they cruel?
+- v) God?
+Are they cruel?
 Can they provide for you?
 Are they out to get you?

 ### Q2) Beliefs determine our decision making, thinking, feelings and actions.
 For each belief in Q1, write about how these beliefs make you:
 - i) Make decisions